Knguyen-dev/Blog-API/README.md

 5. Open a Pull Request

 ## Deployment:
+We're going to be deploying on `Render.com`

+#### Deploying the react application
+1. Create a new static site.
+Set teh root directory to `frontend`
+2. Build command is `npm run build` and publish directory is `dist`
+3. Enter in all of your environment variables.
+An important thing to note is that `VITE_SERVER_URL` will eventually be the link to your server when you deploy it on Render.
+So hold off on this for now, and after you deploy your Node server, come back here and set it to that node server's Render URL.
+4. Go to `Redirects/Rewrites` and create a rule where `Source` is `/*` and `Destination` is `/index.html`, and finally `Action` is `Rewrite`.
+This just makes it so reloading on your React app works.

 1. Go to render.com and create or login to an account.
 2. First deploy the react application.
 Create a new static site and select this repo to connect to.
 I'd then set the 'Root Directory' to frontend since that's where the vite project really is.
 Then the build command `npm run build`.
 The publish directory should be `dist`, since that's where all of the output files go.
 3. You can then add your environment variables line by line or use a .env file.